 An easy way to check the tread on your tires is to do the penny test.
 Take a penny and place Lincoln’s head in one of the grooves of the tire tread.
 If you can see all of Lincoln’s head, it’s time to replace the tire.

 If the penny goes in enough that the tire tread is at least as deep as Lincoln’s forehead, your tires are generally considered safe and do not need replacing.
-Make sure when you’re administering the penny test that you check all four of your tires when conducting the penny test.
+Check all four of your tires when conducting the penny test.